-We regularly hold Staff Seminars for research presentations and information exchanges among AGI Researchers.
+We regularly hold Staff Seminars for research presentations and information exchange among our researchers.
+We look forward to your participation.

 *A question-and-answer session is scheduled at the end of the presentation.